-Program/CIP Code: BAKE.CERTB/12.0501 Credits Required: 39 Division: TEC Contact: TEC@kckcc.edu
+PROGRAM/CIP CODE: BAKE.CERTB/12.0501

 The Baking Program prepares individuals to serve as professional bakers and pastry specialists in restaurants or other commercial baking establishments.
-Includes instruction in bread and pastry making, bread and pastry handling and storage, cake and pastry decorating, baking industry operations, product packaging and market operations, and counter display and service.
+Includes instruction in bread and pastry making, bread and pastry handling and storage, cake, and pastry decorating, baking industry operations, product packaging and market operations, and counter display and service.

-- Reading score of 240 on the Accuplacer. - Contact program for program-specific advising.
+• Reading score of 240 on the Accuplacer.